mstksg/backprop/renders/backprop-neural-test.md

         return $ logistic (y + b)
 ```

-There’s some singletons work going on here, but it’s fairly standard
+There's some singletons work going on here, but it's fairly standard
 singletons stuff.
 Most of the complexity here is from the static typing
 in our neural network type, and *not* from *backprop*.

 From *backprop* specifically, the only elements are `#<~` lets you
-“split” an input ref with the given iso, and `bpOp`, which converts a
+"split" an input ref with the given iso, and `bpOp`, which converts a
 `BPOp` into an `Op` that you can bind with `~$`.

-Note that this library doesn’t support truly pattern matching on GADTs,
+Note that this library doesn't support truly pattern matching on GADTs,
 and that we had to pass in `Sing bs` as a reference to the structure of
 our networks.